-However, in many cases the income from a parcel of land increases faster than the profits from the ownership of capital.
-In that case, if the owner of a parcel of land agreed to sell it for a price based on its current income, she would forego the increased profits which would have been retained by not selling.
+However, the income from a parcel of land tends to increase faster than the income from the ownership of capital.
+In that case, if the owner of a parcel of land agreed to sell it for a price based on its current income, she would forego the increased profits which would accrue over time.

 Although land is usually offered for sale at an advertised price, it is generally sold for less to the highest bidder.
 And it is rarely sold for a price based on its potential to yield an income in the present.
 The buyer will tend to be the person with the greatest expectation of the site's future profits.

 There is no way to predict with certainty what the rental income of a site will be in the future.
 Therefore, there is no existing set of facts from which to precisely calculate what anyone will pay for a parcel of land in the present.
 In times of land booms, when land prices are rising rapidly, this prediction gets less and less precise.

 The process of capitalization also depends on the interest rate.
 Essentially, the annual rent of a site is divided by the current rate of interest, and this capitalized rent is the basis for the selling price (most often a speculative premium is added).
 Thus there tends to be an inverse relationship between the rate of interest and the selling price of land.
 That is simply because, if the interest rate is lower, more capital will have to be invested to yield the same annual income.
 Therefore, if the central bank lowers interest rates, this means that the divisor — the capitalization rate — is a lower figure.
 Land prices will increase.